-Sectors ESG Risks Mitigating Controls

-skill and competencies in executing the

-strategy of such organizations.

-iii.
-Investees should ensure that the required

-policies are documented and updated

-frequently.
-These will ensure the practice

-of good corporate governance.

-iv.
-Formulation of a robust strategy that acts

-as a backbone for decision making by the

-Board for execution by management.

-Periodic monitoring of the status of

-achievement should also be done by the

-Board and management team.

-v.
-There should be clear definition of roles

-and responsibilities for the Board and

-management of potential investees.
-The

-role of the Chairman and CEO should be

-separated in line with Corporate

-Governance requirements.

-vi.
-An adequate tone at the top should be set

-by customers regarding risk management

-Sectors ESG Risks Mitigating Controls

-and cascaded down to staff at all levels.

-The customer should also create a risk

-management function that will oversee risk

-management within the organization.

-vii.
-Anti-Bribery & corruption ethos should be

-embedded in the corporate culture of the

-Bank's customers.

-viii.
-The Bank should ensure that the potential

-investee has installed measures in place to

-prevent potential conflict of interests.

-ix.
-An audit committee should be instituted by

-the customer that will ensure that

-necessary financial statements are

-prepared, and disclosures are made

-periodically by the company.

-x.
-Customers should ensure that dispute

-mechanisms are in established with

-adequate terms of reference in order to
+Sectors ESG Risks Mitigating Controls the required mix of skill and competencies in executing the strategy of such organizations. iii.
+Investees should ensure that the required policies are documented and updated frequently.
+These will ensure the practice of good corporate governance. iv.
+Formulation of a robust strategy that acts as a backbone for decision making by the Board for execution by management.
+Periodic monitoring of the status of achievement should also be done by the Board and management team. v.
+There should be clear definition of roles and responsibilities for the Board and management of potential investees.
+The role of the Chairman and CEO should be separated in line with Corporate Governance requirements. vi.
+An adequate tone at the top should be set by customers regarding risk management and cascaded down to staff at all levels.
+The customer should also create a risk management function that will oversee risk management within the organization. vii.
+Anti-Bribery & corruption ethos should be embedded in the corporate culture of the Bank's customers. viii.
+The Bank should ensure that the potential investee has installed measures in place to prevent potential conflict of interests. ix.
+An audit committee should be instituted by the customer that will ensure that necessary financial statements are prepared, and disclosures are made periodically by the company.